 Concerns about the development/school progress for students from kindergarten through 21 years, contact the psychologist at your child's school.

+If your family is living in a temporary situation, you may contact the district where you are currently staying for a screening.
 If you live outside the Renton School District, call 1.800.756.5437 to access information about Child Find in the school district in which you live.

 For more information, please email Lisa Young at email@example.com or leave a voice mail at 425-204-2205.